usaid-cs/yesterday-i-learned/random.md

 1. An [Euler's disk](https://www.youtube.com/watch?v=gO8wt5xbvLk) on a concave surface can spin for a long time.
 1. [Thunderbolt 3 ports are supersets of USB C ports.](https://thunderbolttechnology.net/blog/difference-between-usb-c-and-thunderbolt-3) The reverse is not the case.
 1. 1500 requests a day is about once a minute, more or less.
-1. ["Polypropylene breast implants"](https://en.wikipedia.org/wiki/Polypropylene_breast_implants) keep on expanding after implanting.
-It has been banned.
-1. [Sterling silver](https://en.wikipedia.org/wiki/Sterling_silver) is 92.5% silver, not because people are cheap, but because pure silver is too soft to be anything.
-There is no regulation what the 7.5% needs to be, but it is usually copper.
 1. Arm wrestling is [more about the wrist](http://www.artofmanliness.com/2009/03/20/the-art-of-manliness-guide-to-arm-wrestling/) than anything.
 The objective is to extend the length of your arm while shortening the opponent's, by manipulating the opponent's wrist.
 [Top roll](https://www.youtube.com/watch?v=4hNOHUEnzTM) mainly involves rotating the opponent's wrist by rotating yours 90 degrees *inward*, while [The Hook](https://www.youtube.com/watch?v=R_Vh9-ExpKo) basically pulls the opponent slightly towards you (by moving your wrist), (increasing|decreasing) the (distance|leverage).
 1. Laser tattoo removal might scar, which is more permanent than the tattoos it tries to remove.
 1. [Drug catapults really exist in Mexico](http://www.atlasobscura.com/articles/drug-catapult-us-mexico-border).